JFrog (NASDAQ:FROG) Updates FY 2021 Earnings Guidance

-JFrog (NASDAQ:FROG) last released its quarterly earnings data on Thursday, November 4th.
-The company reported $0.01 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.13) by $0.14.
-The company had revenue of $53.70 million during the quarter, compared to the consensus estimate of $52.53 million.
-JFrog had a negative net margin of 23.78% and a negative return on equity of 6.83%.
-JFrog’s quarterly revenue was up 38.1% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.04) EPS.
-On average, research analysts forecast that JFrog will post -0.42 earnings per share for the current year.
+JFrog (NASDAQ:FROG) last posted its earnings results on Thursday, November 4th.
+The company reported $0.01 earnings per share for the quarter, beating the consensus estimate of ($0.13) by $0.14.
+The company had revenue of $53.70 million for the quarter, compared to analyst estimates of $52.53 million.
+JFrog had a negative net margin of 23.78% and a negative return on equity of 6.58%.
+JFrog’s revenue was up 38.1% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.04) EPS.
+On average, equities research analysts predict that JFrog will post -0.33 EPS for the current year.

 JFrog Ltd. provides DevOps platform to achieve continuous software release management platform enabling organizations to deliver software updates across any system in the United States.
 Its platform acts as a bridge between software development and deployment, which enables organizations to build and release software faster and securely.